1993–94 FA Premier League

-The 1993–94 FA Premier League (known as the FA Carling Premiership for sponsorship reasons) was the second season of the Premier League, the top division of professional football in England.
+The 1993–94 FA Premier League (known as the FA Carling Premiership for sponsorship reasons) was the second season of the FA Premier League, the top division of professional football in England.
 Manchester United won the league by eight points over nearest challengers Blackburn Rovers, their second consecutive league title.
 Swindon Town finished bottom of the league in their first season of top-flight football and were relegated along with Sheffield United and Oldham Athletic.
 Manchester United also broke their own record of the most points in a season, set by themselves the previous season.
 This would be surpassed by Chelsea in the 2004–05 season.

 Overview

 New league sponsors

 From the start of the 1993–94 season, the FA Premier League was sponsored by Carling Breweries.

 Transfers

 Just before the start of the season, Roy Keane became the most expensive footballer signed by an English football team.
 The 22-year-old Irish midfielder left relegated Nottingham Forest for Manchester United for a fee of £3.75 million.

 During the 1993–94 season, many players were transferred between Premier League clubs for fees exceeding £1 million.
 They included David White (Manchester City to Leeds United), David Rocastle (Leeds United to Manchester City), Roy Wegerle (Blackburn Rovers to Coventry City) and Tim Flowers (Southampton to Blackburn Rovers).
 At £2.5 million, Flowers became the most expensive goalkeeper in English football.